SeoDeveloper01/study-projects/task-tracker/README.md

 -   Efficient DSA like Hash Tables are used, so most operations have O(1) time and space complexity;
 -   A custom parser handles user input, efficiently splitting the input string into commands and trimming spaces between them;
--   Read/write operations to the `storage.json` are expensive, so they're performed only at the start/end of the application's lifecycle, while the Storage object is kept in RAM during runtime;
+-   Read/write operations to the `storage.json` are expensive, so they're performed only at the start/end of the application's lifecycle, while the TaskStorage object is kept in RAM during runtime;
 -   String comparison (like status matching) is slow and character-by-character, so wherever possible, strings are replaced with integers for faster equality checks.

 ##